ivanDonadello/semantic-PASCAL-Part/README.md

 ## The PASCAL-Part Ontology
 The PASCAL-Part OWL ontology formalizes, through logical axioms, the part-of relationship between whole objects (22 classes) and their parts (39 classes).
 The ontology contains 85 logical axiomns in Description Logic in (for example) the following form:
 ```
-Every potted_plant has exaclty 1 plant AND
+Every potted_plant has exactly 1 plant AND
                    has exactly 1 pot
 ```
 We provide two versions of the ontology: with and without cardinality constraints in order to allow users to experiment with or without them.
 The WordNet alignment is encoded in the ontology as annotations.
 We further provide the `WordNet_Yago_alignment.csv` file with both WordNet and Yago alignments.